mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Upgraded sensor suites are common on larger vessels.

-Survey Sensors: Survey Sensors: Survey sensors integrate a suite of probe drones and deployable satellites into the sensor system, and are optimised for scanning large areas at great speed.
+Survey Sensors: Survey Sensors: Survey sensors integrate a suite of probe drones and deployable satellites into the sensor system, and are optimized for scanning large areas at great speed.
 Survey sensors are equivalent to Advanced Sensors, but reduce the time taken to scan a planetary surface by one step.